RussDev7/Terraria-Pixelbox-Animation-Builder/README.md

 **Step3: Programing video to ROM**

-Now that we have created a map with every possible tile and wall, its time we attempt to try and read the colors just as the game would.
+Now that we have created an image sequance for our animation, we need to upload it into the maps ROM.
 To do this, I will be using an open source tool called [DnSpy](https://github.com/dnSpy/dnSpy) to edit the games compiled code.
 Using one of the games functions called `ProcessIncomingMessage()` I'm able to add some code onto this that will be able to interpret commands.
 We will add two commands; `/arom` for programing, and `/delrom` to remove it.

 <details><summary>120x68: Show Code</summary>